NCIP/caarray/api_client_examples/grid_api_client_examples_v1_0/README.txt

    Data files: test3_data.zip
 The data/ directory contains these (and other) files if you need them.
 -----
-KNOWN ISSUES IN RC1 WHICH WILL BE FIXED BEFORE GA:
+KNOWN ISSUES IN RC2 WHICH WILL BE FIXED BEFORE GA:

-1. ant select_files: The search for derived data files with extension ".CHP" returns no results instead of 2 results.
-2. ant select_files: The search for Affymetrix CEL files throws an exception.
+1. ant select_files: The search for Affymetrix CEL files throws an exception.
    The following WORKAROUND has been introduced in SelectFiles.java to address the problem:
    Replaced the following line:
       CaArrayEntityReference celFileTypeRef = getCelFileType();
    ... with the following line:
       CaArrayEntityReference celFileTypeRef = new CaArrayEntityReference("URN:LSID:caarray.nci.nih.gov:gov.nih.nci.caarray.external.v1_0.data.FileType:AFFYMETRIX_CEL");
-3. ant lookup_entities: If you look at the file LookUpEntities.java, you will see that 3 methods are commented out:
+2. ant lookup_entities: If you look at the file LookUpEntities.java, you will see that 3 methods are commented out:
    * lookupCharacteristicCategories()
    * lookupEntityByReference()
    * lookupEntitiesByReference()
    These methods don't work correctly in RC1.
-4. ant download_data_columns_from_file, download_data_columns_from_hyb, download_sample_annotations:
+3. ant download_data_columns_from_file, download_data_columns_from_hyb, download_sample_annotations:
    The search for Affymetrix CHP files throws an exception.
    The following WORKAROUND has been introduced in DownloadDataColumnsFromFile.java, DownloadDataColumnsFromHybridizations.java and DownloadSampleAnnotationsForHybridizations.java to address the problem:
    WORKAROUND: